LeonardoMancilha/leonardomancilha/README.md

 ### About Me 👋

 I am a 21-year-old Frontend Developer from São Carlos, Brazil.
-As a Systems Analysis and Development student, I specialize in building interactive, clean, and well-tested applications using **React, TypeScript, and Node.js**.
+As a Systems Analysis and Development student, I specialize in building interactive, clean, and well-tested applications using **React, TypeScript and Jest**.

 My passion is turning complex ideas into simple and elegant user experiences.
 I actively improve my skills by solving daily code challenges on CodeWars and weekly challenges on LeetCode to enhance my logic and code quality.